storj/design-docs/20240106-low-io-piece-storage.md

 Three types of files are used: a journal file, pack files to store pieces, and a piece index file to quickly find a piece by its ID.
 They are roughly equivalent to the file system journaling, data blocks and direntries/inodes.

-Data structure description define some magic numbers, such as the maximum pack size.
+Data structure descriptions define some magic numbers, such as the maximum pack size.
 It may make sense to make them configurable, but for simplicity the document suggests certain values to focus attention on a specific solution.